 Many of you have asked if I could name some software tools that can be used for drawing Sankey diagrams.
 So I am compiling a list of programs I have tested, or came across during my research.
 By no means do I wish to endorse any of these products, however, I do have a favorite, as some of the readers of this blog might have observed already.

-I am grouping the list in (1) softwares that are specifically designed to make Sankey diagrams, and (2) other programs that do have Sankey as one of their features, but the main purpose for using the software is different.
+I am grouping the list in (1) softwares that are specifically designed to make Sankey diagrams, (2) tools that support one specific type of Sankey or Sankey-style diagrams (this section also includes Matlab routines and open source), (3) software that are not available any more, and (4) other programs that do have Sankey as one of their features, but the main purpose for using the software is different.
 Time permitting I will do individual pages for the tools, and include my test notes and screenshots.
 The lists are sorted alphabetically.

-Please note: This page is work in progress.
-This list is to be understood as non-exhaustive!
+Please note: This list is to be understood as non-exhaustive!
 Do you know of any Sankey diagram software not listed here?
 Let me know

-S.DRAW, originally developed by Austrian company STENUM is now being handled by JKMAS in the US and various distributors in Europe.
+S.DRAW, originally developed by Austrian company STENUM is now being handled by Altenburger Consulting & Software in the US.
 A single license is 485 US$/405 €.
 Comes with a hardlock key (dongle).
+Update December 2010.
 A demo version is available.

 A Sankey drawing software by an Austrian company named Stenum.
 First released in 2005 by LogSim (their website seems dead: website).
 Single license is 149 €.
 Demo version available.